FREE ONLINE ED ASSESSMENT. Start Here

 Vardenafil.
 The active ingredient in Levitra®, vardenafil provides relief from ED for four to five hours.

 Avanafil.
-Sold as Stendra®, avanafil is a newer treatment that provides relief from ED for up to six hours, with a lower risk of side effects than other ED medications.
+Sold as Stendra®, avanafil is a newer treatment that provides relief from ED for up to six hours, with a lower risk of side effects than other oral ED medications.

 Chewable ED medications.
 These fast-acting chewable mints include ingredients like sildenafil, tadalafil and vardenafil to help you get and stay hard during sex.